ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Dataset Analysis

-Although numerical balance across subfields was intentionally maintained, some domains naturally yield more accessible or conceptually focused content, which may influence the type and complexity of the generated QA pairs.
+Although the source were selected to balance subfields, some domains naturally yield more accessible or conceptually focused content, which may influence the type and complexity of the generated QA pairs.
 For instance, conceptual questions are more readily derived from educational or review-type texts, whereas experimental fields may pose challenges in question generation due to technical density.
-Future expansions of \textit{ChemRxivQuest} may include expert-driven annotations to further assess and mitigate these biases.
-Incorporating difficulty ratings or ambiguity scores could enhance the dataset’s granularity and support more nuanced model evaluations.
+Future expansions of ChemQuests may include expert-driven annotations to further assess and mitigate these biases.
+Incorporating difficulty ratings or ambiguity scores could enhance the dataset's granularity and support more nuanced model evaluations.